Bundesliga (wrestling)

-The top division of team wrestling in Germany, is the Bundesliga (German: Bundesliga-Ringen).
-Every year since 1964, championships have been held by Bundesliga-Ringen; however, during the Coronavirus pandemic, one of the championships did not find a champion.
+The top division of team wrestling in Germany is the Bundesliga (German: Bundesliga-Ringen).
+Since 1964, annual championships have been held by Bundesliga-Ringen; although no champion was declared during the COVID-19 pandemic.

 Each time a team competes, then a number of the matches will be contested by rules of Greco-Roman wrestling, and the rest of the matches will be fought by the rules of Freestyle wrestling.

+The finals are typically held in February and consist of two rounds of matches in various weight classes, held on separate evenings.

+For the 2025/26 season, the winner is SV Wacker Burghausen and the runner up is SV Germania Weingarten.